 ChatGPT:

-An AI chatbot developed by OpenAI using a large language model (GPT) to generate
+A conversational AI developed by OpenAI that leverages large language models (LLMs) to generate human-like responses.

 Cognitive Computing: